10 Instagram Best Practices for Nonprofits

 1. “Support” buttons on profiles (only visible in the mobile app): Similar to Facebook, it’s unlikely that your followers will donate through the “Support” button on your profile unless you ask them to in captions.

 Your nonprofit and your followers can easily create an Instagram Fundraiser in minutes.
-Fundraisers last for 30 days, can be added to multiple posts, and featured on the creator’s bio.
+Fundraisers last for 30 days, can be added to each post shared by the creator during that 30 days, and are also featured on the creator’s bio.

 That said, it’s likely that your followers do not know how to create a fundraiser for your nonprofit on Instagram, so it benefits your nonprofit to spread the word.
-For example, The International Fund for Animal Welfare asks their followers to create fundraisers in captions.
+For example, the International Fund for Animal Welfare asks their followers to create fundraisers and tells them step-by-step how to do it in captions.

 The International Fund for Animal Welfare on Instagram - an example of a fundraising pitch in a caption that explains how followers can create a fundraiser on Instagram.